WebReflection/wru/README.md

 wru basics
 ----------

-    // probably all you need in a "one shot" test wru.test({
+    // probably all you need as "one shot" test wru.test({
         name: "Hello wru!",
         test: function () {